 If you file or extract payslip data, preserve the audit trail.
 Keep the original PDF or scan, normalize recurring field names across documents, and maintain a clear link between each extracted value and the source payslip.
 That same discipline matters when teams extract payroll data from PDF payslips into Excel, because it lets you verify a number without rereading the whole payroll run.

-Only accept the payslip as final when the story is internally consistent.
-The employee details, period, earnings lines, deductions, special-payment entries, and final transfer amount should all support the same explanation of what happened that month.
+Only accept the payslip as final when the employee details, period, earnings lines, deductions, special-payment entries, and final transfer amount all support the same explanation of what happened that month.
 If they do not, pause and get clarification before you file, approve, or reuse the document data.

 Related Articles